twcau/AdblockRules/README.md

 If you know how to use Github, go forth and commit.

-And if you don't - send me a tweet: https://twitter.com/twcau
+And if you don't - send me a toot on Mastodon: https://mastodon.social/@twcau

 # Tools used for maintaining lists